Tinsae-Tadesse/IdP-Initiated-SSO/README.md

 ## ✅ Conclusion

-By bridging SAML IdPs with modern OIDC applications through Keycloak, you create a seamless and secure IdP-Initiated SSO experience.
-With smart use of SAML proxying, custom authentication flows, and HTTPD rewrites, you can modernize your identity strategy without disrupting users.
+By bridging SAML IdPs with modern OIDC applications through Keycloak, you can create a seamless and secure IdP-Initiated SSO experience backed by the smart use of SAML proxying, custom authentication flows, and HTTPD rewrites.

 ---